vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/07/100/06_kimitte_viShNo.md

 title = "06"

 +++
 Exactly what this vs. is trying to tell us is unclear.
-Most tr. and comm. take paricákṣya- as referring to something blameworthy (tadelnswert); so, e.g., Ge (“Was war an dir zu tadeln …?”), Old, KH (Injunc.
+Most tr. and comm. take paricákṣya- as referring to something blameworthy (tadelnswert); so, e.g., Geldner (“Was war an dir zu tadeln …?”), Oldenberg, KH (Injunc.
 78-79).
 But the other example of this gerundive in VI.52.14 modifies vácas- specifically and seems to mean ‘to be disregarded, overlooked’: mā́vo vácāṃsi paricákṣyāṇi vocam “let me not speak words to you that can be disregarded.”
 Esp. because the verb in the dependent cl.

 belongs to √vac, pf. vavakṣé, it seems reasonable to supply ‘speech’ here as well.